Geometry of PCF parameters in spaces of quadratic polynomials: Optimal general upper bounds

 The classification of special subvarieties (Theorem \ref{M^n}) and the proof strategy in \S\ref{proof of optimal} for Theorem \ref{optimal} suggest that the general curve in a ``generically chosen" maximally-varying family $\cC \to V$ of curves in $\C^2$ with dimension $\ell = \dim V$, in any degree, will intersect at most $\ell$ distinct special points.
 Here we show this is indeed the case in degree $d = 1$.
 Before doing so, we give an example where this expectation fails.

-\begin{example} [An exceptional family of lines] Consider the pencil of lines in $\C^2$ passing through a given special point $P$, parameterized by $V \iso \P^1$; for example take $P = (-1, -2)$.
+\begin{example} [An exceptional family of lines] Consider the pencil of lines in $\C^2$ passing through a given special point $P$, parameterized by $V \iso \P^1$; for example take $P = (-1, -2) \in \C^2$.
 Because we can connect any special point in $\C^2$ to $P$ with a line, there are infinitely many lines in this family containing at least 2 special points, though $\dim V = 1$. \end{example}

-Less obvious is the fact that the general bound on special points for the family of lines in Example \ref{pencil} is also 2.
-That is, there can be at most finitely many lines in $\C^2$ through the special point $P$ containing more than 2 distinct special points.
+Less obvious is the fact that the general bound on the number of special points in a line, for the family of lines in Example \ref{pencil}, is also 2.
+That is, there are at most finitely many lines in $\C^2$ through the special point $P$ containing more than 2 distinct special points of $\C^2$.
 On the other hand, if we consider the pencil of lines in $\C^2$ passing through a non-special point such as $P = (1,1)$, then all but finitely many lines in the family will have at most 1 special point.
 These facts are contained in the following proposition:

 \begin{prop} Let $V \subset X_1$ be an irreducible curve in the Chow variety of lines in $\C^2$, not consisting exclusively of vertical or horizontal lines.
-Then, outside of finitely many parameters $\lambda \in V$, the lines of the family will intersect at most 1 special point in $\C^2$, unless $V$ is \begin{enumerate} \item the family of all lines through a special point $P = (p_1, p_2) \in \C^2$; \item the family of lines defined by $L_\lambda = \{(x,y) \in \C^2: x + y = \lambda\}$, for $\lambda \in \C$; \item the family of lines $L_\lambda$ containing $(c_1, \lambda)$ and $(\lambda, c_2)$ for special parameters $c_1 \not= c_2$, for $\lambda \in \C$. \end{enumerate} In each of these 3 cases, outside of a finite set of parameters $\lambda$, there will be at most 2 special points on the line $L_\lambda$; moreover, there are infinitely many parameters $\lambda \in V$ for which the line $L_\lambda$ contains exactly 2 special points of $\C^2$. \end{prop}
+Then, outside of finitely many parameters $\lambda \in V$, the lines of the family will intersect at most 1 special point in $\C^2$, unless $V$ is \begin{enumerate} \item the family of all lines through a special point $P = (p_1, p_2) \in \C^2$; \item the family of lines defined by $L_\lambda = \{(x,y) \in \C^2: x + y = \lambda\}$, for $\lambda \in \C$; \item the family of lines $L_\lambda$ containing $(c_1, \lambda)$ and $(\lambda, c_2)$ for special parameters $c_1 \not= c_2$, for $\lambda \in \C$. \end{enumerate} In each of these 3 cases, outside of a finite set of parameters $\lambda \in V$, there will be at most 2 special points on the line $L_\lambda$; moreover, there are infinitely many parameters $\lambda \in V$ for which the line $L_\lambda$ contains exactly 2 special points of $\C^2$. \end{prop}

 \begin{proof} Let $V \subset X_1$ be an irreducible algebraic curve defined over $\C$, not consisting of vertical or horizontal lines.
 Let $\cC \to V$ denote this family of lines over $V$.
-Consider the special points in $\rho_2(\cC_V^2)$ in $\C^4$, for the natural map defined in \S\ref{max section}.
-Note that their Zariski closure must contain the diagonal surface
+Consider the special points in $\rho_2(\cC_V^2)$ in $\C^4$, for the map $\rho_2$ defined in \S\ref{max section}.
+Note that their Zariski closure must contain the special diagonal surface